 Similar to their single-ended counterparts, fully differential amplifiers have the ability to couple filtering functionality with voltage gain.
 Numerous filter topologies can be based on fully differential amplifiers.
-Several of these are outlined in A Differential Circuit Collection (SLOA064), referenced at the end of this data sheet.
-The circuit in Figure 82 depicts a simple two-pole low-pass filter applicable to many different types of systems.
+Several of these are outlined in A Differential Circuit Collection, (literature number SLOA064) referenced at the end of this data sheet.
+The circuit below depicts a simple two-pole low-pass filter applicable to many different types of systems.
 The first pole is set by the resistors and capacitors in the feedback paths, and the second pole is set by the isolation resistors and the capacitor across the outputs of the isolation resistors.

-Figure 82.
-A Two-Pole, Low-Pass Filter Design Using a Fully Differential Amplifier with Poles Located at P1 = $(2\times R_FC_F)^{-1}$ in Hz and P2 = $(4\times R{ISO}C)^{-1}$ in Hz
+A Two-Pole, Low-Pass Filter Design Using a Fully Differential Amplifier With Poles Located at: $P1 = (2\pi R_f C_F)^{-1} \text{ in Hz and P2} = (4\pi R{iso}C)^{-1} \text{ in Hz}$